Immigration to Russia: Foreign population

 As of May 2022, there are 5.99 million foreigners residing in the Russian Federation (up from 5.66 million in 2021 but down from 10.13 million in 2019), with the vast majority (91%) being citizens of CIS countries.
 Central Asians make up the most numerous group, followed by Ukrainian citizens.
 Temporary migration from Uzbekistan, Tajikistan and Kyrgyzstan increased after a marked decline in 2020–2021.
 Other CIS countries have steadily demonstrated a decrease in the number of migrants.

 According to the Ministry of Internal Affairs, as of November 2021, there were 5.5 million migrants in Russia.
 Of these, 819,600 were in the country illegally.
 In the first quarter of 2021, 1345 migrants were deported, more than in the same period last year.
 The number of deported migrants increased in Russia.

+Between January 2025 and January 2026, amid new migration legislation, a 10% reduction in the number of foreigners living in Russia was shown.
+In 2026, the foreign population in Russia was shown at 5.7 million down from 6.3 million the year before.

 Foreign residents from the CIS in Russia: